rsoiffer/Forge-of-Power/basic-rules.md

   </tr>
 </table>

+## Advantage, Disadvantage, and Rerolls

+Some effects can give you **advantage** or **disadvantage** on a die roll, representing a minor cicumstantial bonus or penalty.
+When you have advantage on a die roll, you roll the d20 twice and take the higher value.
+When you have disadvantage on a die roll, you roll the d20 twice and take the lower value.
+If you have both advantage and disadvantage on a die roll, you only roll the d20 once.

+Some effects let you **reroll** a die roll after it's made.
+When you do, repeat the exact same die roll, with the same bonuses, penalties, advantage, and disadvantage as the original.
+Then, you can pick whether to use the original die roll or the new one.

 ## Turns in Combat

 Characters take turns during combat, as who acts first can be very important.
 When a fight breaks out, everyone involved makes an Initiative roll.
 Whoever gets the highest result takes the first turn.
 On your turn, you can use one {% icon 1-Action %} power and any number of {% icon Free %} powers.
 After you use a {% icon Free %} power once, it counts as a {% icon 1-Action %} power for you for the rest of your turn.